Zora Arkus-Duntov: General Motors

-A conflict arose between Duntov and Chevrolet chief designer Bill Mitchell over the design of the new C2 Corvette "Sting Ray" model.
+A conflict arose between Arkus-Duntov and Chevrolet chief designer Bill Mitchell over the design of the new C2 Corvette "Sting Ray" model.
 Mitchell designed the car with a long hood and a raised windsplit that ran the length of the roof and continued down the back on a pillar that bisected the rear window into right and left halves.
-Duntov felt that the elongated hood interfered with the driver's view of the road ahead, and the rear pillar obscured the driver's view rearwards.
+Arkus-Duntov felt that the elongated hood interfered with the driver's view of the road ahead, and the rear pillar obscured the driver's view rearwards.
 The split rear window was widely criticized, and a one-piece backlite was put in its place the next year.

 Corvette SS

-The first sports Corvette was designed and constructed by Duntov in 1956, who built 3 copies.
+The first sports Corvette was designed and constructed by Arkus-Duntov in 1956, who built three copies.
 The SR1 and SR2 projects met with Harley Earl's approval, which led to Duntov's proposal to establish the Corvette racing team being accepted with his promotion to the post of director of the high-performance car department in 1957.
-Duntov's new project was the Corvette SS with a magnesium body for the 24-hour Le Mans race.
+Arkus-Duntov's new project was the Corvette SS with a magnesium body for the 24-hour Le Mans race.
 For preliminary testing of the car, the American counterpart, "12 hours of Sebring" was chosen.
-The difficulty was in the timing, since before the annual Sebring there were only 6 months left.
-According to rumors, in order to be in time, Duntov copied the frame for the new Corvette from the Mercedes 300SLR.
+The difficulty was in the timing, since before the annual Sebring there were only six months left.
+According to rumors, in order to be in time, Arkus-Duntov copied the frame for the new Corvette from the Mercedes 300SLR.
 To test the joint work of all the components, Duntov built a second car with a fiberglass body as a test mule.
 The results shown were positive, the team gained confidence in the victory.
 Later, the mule more than once proved its usefulness during the development and testing of new, improved versions.
 However, there was not enough time to fully test the racing Corvette.
 Therefore, having arrived in Sebring and joining the Corvette core team, SS pilot John Fitch still could not figure out the brake lock problem.
 The start of the race looked positive for the SS, but the problem with the brakes only intensified.
 By the end of the third lap, the pilot could no longer control the front axle of his car.
 After a quick tire change, Fitch continued to race, but already on the 23rd lap, the Corvette SS was forced to leave the track due to suspension and other mechanical problems.
 Despite the development setbacks of the SS, the new development of the Corvette attracted a lot of public attention, including setting a new lap record.
 But for Chevrolet, it became clear that with Le Mans would have to wait.
-Shortly after the race in Sebring, the situation for Duntov and his entire unit became more complicated.
+Shortly after the race in Sebring, the situation for Arkus-Duntov and his entire unit became more complicated.